 On the other hand, multivariate stats do take into account the relative influence of other variables, but these tests are much harder to implement and understand and you don’t get a good feel for your data.

 I’ll discuss the finer details of each of these analysis modalities in future blog posts, but for now, my advice is to do univariate analyses on your data first to get a good understanding of the underlying patterns of your data, then confirm or deny these patterns with the more powerful multivariate analyses.
 This way you get the best of both worlds and when you discover a new relationship, you can have confidence in it because it has been discovered and confirmed by two different statistical analyses.

 When pressed for time I’ve often just jumped straight into the multivariate analysis.
 Whenever I’ve done this it always ends up costing me more time – I find that some of the results don’t make sense and I have to go back to the beginning and do the univariate analyses before repeating the multivariate analyses.

 I advise that you think like the tortoise rather than the hare – slow and methodical wins the race…

 CorrelViz - All The Correlations in Your Data In Minutes, Not Months

 Discover new insights - Save time and money

 Well, I hope you got something useful out of this blog post.

-We’ve discovered that associations and correlations are really just statistical tests to find out if relationships exist between variables, that statistical significance can often be judged by eye if an appropriate visualisation is used, and that having a holistic strategy to discovering all the relationships in your dataset will make your analysis go that bit smoother.
+We’ve discovered that association and correlation analyses are really just statistical tests to find out if relationships exist between variables, that statistical significance can often be judged by eye if an appropriate visualisation is used, and that having a holistic strategy to discovering all the relationships in your dataset will make your analysis go that bit smoother.